tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

    | `DP` | output | `std_logic` | Decimal point |
    | `AN` | output | `std_logic_vector(8 - 1 downto 0)` | Common anode signals to individual displays |

-   3. Create a new [constraints XDC](https://github.com/Digilent/digilent-xdc) file: `nexys-a7-50t` and uncomment used pins according to the entity.
-   4. Use direct instantiation and define an architecture of the top level.
+   3. Use direct instantiation and define an architecture of the top level.

 ```vhdl
 ------------------------------------------------------------------------